March 18, 2026

 Christmas Circle Community Park

-Funding will go toward replacing the irrigation and pumping system at Christmas Circle, one of Borrego Springs’ key public gathering spaces.
+Funding will go toward replacing the irrigation at Christmas Circle, one of Borrego Springs’ key public gathering spaces.

 Borrego Village Association – High School Internship Program